FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ```
 </details>

-All I/O interactions go through the standard Linux I/O stream.
-The output data will always be sent to stdout.
+I/O interactions perform through the standard Linux stream.
+The output data will be sent to stdout.

 Be aware: direct run like "./svfe_ipc_monitoring.pl;" requires permissions to execute the script file.
 At the same time if you are running the script through Perl like "perl ./svfe_ipc_monitoring.pl;" read permission will be enough to run the script.